-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 × For the fiscal year ended December 31, 2013 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number 1-14023 (Corporate Office Properties Trust) Commission file number 333-189188 (Corporate Office Properties, L.P.)
-Corporate Office Properties Trust Corporate Office Properties, L.P.
-(Exact name of registrant as specified in its charter) Corporate Office Properties Trust Maryland 23-2947217 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) Corporate Office Properties, L.P.
-23-2930022 Delaware (State or other jurisdiction of (IRS Employer Identification No.) incorporation or organization) 6711 Columbia Gateway Drive, Suite 300, Columbia, MD 21046 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (443) 285-5400 Securities registered pursuant to Section 12(b) of the Act:

-(Title of Each Class)

-(Name of Exchange on Which Registered

-Common Shares of beneficial interest, \$0.01 par value New York Stock Exchange Series H Cumulative Redeemable Preferred Shares of beneficial interest, \$0.01 par value New York Stock Exchange Series L Cumulative Redeemable Preferred Shares of beneficial interest, \$0.01 par value New York Stock Exchange
+× ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) O OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December or 31, 2014 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHA NGE ACT OF 1934 For the transition period from to number 1-14023 (Corporate Office Inumber 333-189188 (Corporate Offic orate Office Properties - orate Office Properties name of registrant as specified in its , Corporate Office Properties Trust Maryland 23-2947217 Corporate Office Properties Trust (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) Corporate Office Properties, L.P.
+Delaware 23-2930022 corporate office Properties, Est. (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) meorporation of organization) Tablanda Toly 6711 Columbia Gateway Drive, Suite 300, Columbia, MI 0 21046 (Address of principal executive offices) (Zip Code) Registrant's tele ephone number, including area code: (443) 285-5400 Securities registered pursuant to Section 12(b) of the Act: (Title of Each Class) (Name of Exchange on Which Registered Common Shares of beneficial interest, \$0.01 par value New York Stock Exchange Series L Cumulative Redeemable Preferred Shares of bene eficial interest, \$0.01 par value New York Stock Exchange Indicat Indicat Indicat the registran t was required to file such reports), and (2) has been subject to such filing req Corporate Office Properties Trust ☐ Yes ☐ No Corporate Office Properties, L.P. ☐ Yes ☐ No etion 13 or Section 15(d) of the Exchange A filed by Section 13 or 15(d) of the Securit uirements for the past 90 days. ies Exchange Act of 1934 during the preceding 12 months (or for such shorter per interactive Data File required to be submitted and posted pursuant to Rule 405 of iod 1